thiagofborn/cloudwatch-kinesisfirehose-s3-shell/README.md

 ## Deletion of the test environment
 ---
 The deletion of the test environment reads the same file **subscription.conf** and executes *AWS CLI commands* to delete everything that was created via the script.
+The script *13_func_clean_up.sh* does the "clean" action, deleting the environment.